-Saddleback College does not give a math and/or English assessment exam during the Matriculation Process so we do not accept any other college's exam for placement.
-Math and English placement is currently based off of high school data.
+Saddleback College does not use assessment exams during the Matriculation Process so we do not accept any other college's exam results for math and/or English placement.
+Math and English placement is currently based off of high school transcript data.

-Students that need to take the prerequisite challenge exam can do so without incurring any fees.
+Students who need to take the prerequisite challenge exam can do so without incurring any fees.

-Parking lot 1 and 4A are centrally located to the Village 8.
+Parking lot 5 and 9 are centrally located to the Student Services Center (SSC) building.
 Valid campus parking permits are required!
 Daily parking passes are available.
-Please note that parking lot 4A is closed at this time.
+The campus map is available from this webpage: https://www.saddleback.edu/maps

 A prerequisite is a course that must be taken and passed with a grade of C or better before moving up to the next course in a sequence.
 Example: English 200 is the prerequisite for English 1A and must be passed with a C or better before a student is eligible to enroll in English 1A.
 More information regarding prerequisites can be found on the Clearing Prerequisites web page.